-If you want to have successful Texas property tax protests, then you first need to do your research.
+If you want to have successful Texas property tax appeals, then you first need to do your research.
 You should take a look at the market price of all the BPP you have in your business.
-Vehicles, furniture, equipment, machinery and almost anything that isn't a building or the land itself count as BPP.
+Vehicles, furniture, equipment, machinery and almost anything that isn’t a building or the land itself count as BPP.
 You should always take a look at the value of these items based on criteria like their age, condition and original purchase price.

 2. Seek Experienced Help

 Of course, if you want to avoid higher taxes, then seeking a qualified, professional tax company is probably the best option.
 You can tap into their extensive knowledge of all things tax-related.
 They may also be able to appraise your BPP independently so that you have a solid idea of how to make your case.
 The value of having someone who understands the law is enormous.

 In some cases, you can settle your issue informally at the CAD offices.
 This helps you avoid the necessity of Texas property tax appeals, because you can settle with the CAD outside the appraisal review board (ARB).
 Sometimes, the only problem with your valuation can be attributed to a clerical error.
 The CAD can clear that up and you can go on your way.
 More than likely, however, going to the CAD wouldn’t be that much of a help.
 They tend to offer settlements that are not good enough for anyone’s standards (if they offer settlements at all).

 If you have run out of options for your over-assessed BPP, then the only choice you have left is to pay the overpriced taxes or file a notice of appeal with the ARB.
 The ARB is an independent review board that will objectively take a look at your situation.
 Once you have filed an appeal, the ARB will send you a notice of the appeal hearing.
 You must come up with your own evidence as to why the CAD’s valuation was grossly incorrect.
 This is another area where having experienced assistance on your side can help immensely.